An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Algorithm for bounded branchwidth: Proof of Theorem

 \section{Algorithm for bounded branchwidth: Proof of Theorem~\ref{T:bounded-bw}}

-\begin{proof}[Proof of Theorem~\ref{T:bounded-bw}] By Proposition~\ref{P:preproc}, we can assume that $\complex$ has no 3-book and no connected component that is reduced to a single vertex, and that $G$ has no connected component reduced to a single vertex and at most one connected component homeomorphic to a segment.
+We can now combine the ingredients of the previous sections to describe our algorithm for bounded branchwidth. \begin{proof}[Proof of Theorem~\ref{T:bounded-bw}] By Proposition~\ref{P:preproc}, we can assume that $\complex$ has no 3-book and no connected component that is reduced to a single vertex, and that $G$ has no connected component reduced to a single vertex and at most one connected component that is a path.
 If necessary, we convert the combinatorial description of~$\complex$ into the topological data structure (Section~\ref{S:datastruct-2complexes}).

 We apply Proposition~\ref{P:cell}.
 In $c^{O(c)}+O(cn)$ time, we obtain a graph~$G'$ and a set of $c^{O(c)}$ 2-complexes~$\complex_i$ such that: \begin{enumerate} \item each $\complex_i$ and $G'$ satisfy the properties of Proposition~\ref{P:preproc}; \item $G'$ has at most $5cn$ vertices and~$5cn$ edges, and branchwidth at most~$w$; \item each $\complex_i$ has size at most~$c$; \item if, for some~$i$, $G'$ embeds into~$\complex_i$, then $G$ embeds into~$\complex$; \item if $G$ embeds into~$\complex$, then for some~$i$, $G'$ has a proper cellular embedding into~$\complex_i$. \end{enumerate}